sjaakp/yii2-locator/README.md

 **Locator** retrieves its map tiles from a tile provider or map provider.
 Tiles are identified by the name of the provider, or by an `array` with the name as the first item and options in the rest of the array.
 This value is used in the `$tile` property, and in the `tileLayer()` method.
-A map can have more than one tile layers, which make sense if they are partly transparent, like the tiles from *OpenSeaMap*.
+A map can have more than one tile layers, which makes sense if they are partly transparent, like the tiles from *OpenSeaMap*.

 Some providers offer tiles in a few *variants*.
 They are indicated with a suffix to the